UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 ### 6.4 `content.txt`

-Content files contain text that can be indexed into Solr for discovery.
-It is RECOMMENDED to use structured formats such as HOCR or VTT to support IIIF annotations and captioning, but an unstructured `content.txt` file is also permitted for legacy digital objects.
+Content files contain plain text that represents the digital object and should be indexed into Solr for discovery.
+If a digital object has any representative text, then it MUST contain a `content.txt` file.
+The object SHOULD also have canvas-level text in representation folders such as `txt` for unstructured per-canvas text, or `hocr` for HOCR or `vtt` for VTT captions to support text highlighing and captioning.

 ## 7. Full-Text Indexing Prioritization